garrettmflynn/ENGRAM/docs/source/Overview.rst

 =====================
 .. important::

-  **This overview details ENGRAM's development through interactive documentation.**
+  **This page details ENGRAM's development through interactive documentation.**
   For conventional documentation, see :ref:`getting-started` or our :ref:`api`.

 0.0.0: Initialization